It’s no secret that customer service matters to today’s customers.

 That is, a customer reaches out to you (or vice versa).
 You have a conversation.
 You get to the root of their concerns.
 Rinse and repeat.

 But customer service is more of a team effort than you might think—and it’s better this way too.
+In fact, a customer service team not being in sync and making customers repeat themselves over and over again is one of the most annoying things for someone calling your business:

 When support reps are able to work together seamlessly, they ultimately make each other’s jobs (and the jobs of everyone around them) so much easier.
 Here’s a quick breakdown of the benefits of customer service teamwork.